 Searching for Employee Contact Information

 You can search either for the contact details of a name or by their job title, skill set, department and more.
 If like Oak, you have a federated search in your intranet, you can just type the name or department you want to view, the same way you would on social media.
-There is everything you need to either email or instant message them.

 Finding Out Where Someone is Based